ryanbrainard/docsetter/README.md

 Docsets
 --------
 These are docsets generated with Docsetter.
-Make sure [Dash](http://kapeli.com/dash) is installed before downloading docsets.
+Make sure [Dash](http://kapeli.com/dash) is installed and then run the `open` command below:

+ - Apex: `$ open dash-feed://https%3A%2F%2Fs3.amazonaws.com%2Fsfdc-docsets%2FApex.xml`
+ - Visualforce: `$ open dash-feed://https%3A%2F%2Fs3.amazonaws.com%2Fsfdc-docsets%2FVisualforce.xml`

 All copyrights and trademarks are reserved by their respective owners.

- - Apex: dash-feed://https%3A%2F%2Fs3.amazonaws.com%2Fsfdc-docsets%2FApex.xml"
- - Visualforce: dash-feed://https%3A%2F%2Fs3.amazonaws.com%2Fsfdc-docsets%2FVisualforce.xml